Blog

 Medication Management

-Managing multiple medications after a hospitalization or injury is one of the leading causes of readmission.
-Our nurses assess medication regimens, ensure the patient is taking medications correctly, and flag any concerns to the physician team.
+Managing multiple medications after a hospitalization or injury is one of the leading causes of hospital readmission.
+Our nurses assess medication regimens, ensure the patient is taking medications correctly, and flag concerns to the physician team.
 This is especially valuable for patients transitioning home from Texas Health Harris Methodist Hospital Southwest or Baylor Scott & White Medical Center Hillcrest.

 Physical, Occupational, and Speech Therapy